0xRohinth/commit-to-words/posts/first-blog.md

 ## ✅ Conclusion

 That’s it!
-You just write Markdown files and run:
+You just write Markdown files